chester-lang/chester2025draft/parser-plan.md

 ## Implementation Strategy

 1. Start with smaller, isolated improvements that don't affect the overall architecture ✅
-2. Add comprehensive tests before making significant changes
+2. Add comprehensive tests before making significant changes ✅
-3. Update one component fully before moving to the next
+3. Update one component fully before moving to the next ✅
 4. Prioritize improvements that enhance maintainability first ✅
 5. Verify each change with existing tests before proceeding to the next improvement ✅
+6. Complete high-priority features like comment preservation ✅
+7. Update documentation to reflect implementation progress ✅

 ## Next Steps

-1. Implement the high-priority comment preservation feature
+1. ✅ Implement the high-priority comment preservation feature
-2. Create tests that verify comments are correctly preserved
+2. ✅ Create tests that verify comments are correctly preserved
-3. Document the comment attachment strategy
+3. ✅ Document the comment attachment strategy
-4. Update any related components dependent on comment information
+4. ✅ Update any related components dependent on comment information
+5. Focus on remaining features in Phase 2 of the Implementation Plan:
+   - Complete object expressions implementation
+   - Implement telescope parsing
+   - Add source maps support
+6. Continue migration of V1-only tests to V2